Foy E. Wallace: Personal life

 Wallace married Virgie Brightwell on November 29, 1914.
 Walter E. Brightwell, Virgie's cousin, served as best man, and Wallace's older brother Cled E. Wallace performed the wedding ceremony.
 Together the Wallaces had five children.
 In 1952, while Wallace preached a gospel meeting in Cushing, Oklahoma, his wife suffered a major stroke.
-He cancelled his engagements in order to remain by her side and took more than a year to nurse back to as much of her former health as possible.
+He cancelled his engagements in order to remain by her side and took more than a year to nurse her back to as much of her former health as possible.
 Family friend Roy J. Hearn (1911–2000) noted that he took care of his wife "just like she was a little baby."